yakoboI/imas/VERCEL_CLICK_BY_CLICK.md

 2. Go to Vercel Settings → GitHub
 3. Make sure `yakoboI/imas` repo is authorized

-### Problem: Build fails on Vercel
+### Problem: Build fails on Vercel - "vite: command not found"
 **Solution:**
-1. Check Root Directory is exactly: `frontend/web-app` or `frontend/superadmin-portal`
+1. **Most Common:** Check Root Directory is exactly: `frontend/web-app` or `frontend/superadmin-portal`
+   - If Root Directory is wrong, Vercel won't find the `package.json` and won't install dependencies
 2. Check Build Command is exactly: `npm run build`
 3. Check Output Directory is exactly: `dist`
+4. Check Install Command is: `npm install` (Vercel should do this automatically)
-4. Look at build logs in Vercel to see the error
+5. Look at build logs in Vercel - check if `npm install` ran successfully
+6. If dependencies aren't installing, try setting Install Command explicitly to: `npm install`

 ### Problem: Frontend shows blank page
 **Solution:**